perldude/perldude/README.md

 We did create a system for a nationwide network of boat brokers where they could input different search criteria (length, price, etc.) and get information on boats that matched.
 Great web app, right?
 Yeah, except this was 1987.
-It was great but, unfortunately, it was also over ten years ahead of its time.
+It was great but, unfortunately, it was also ten years ahead of its time.

 A few years later I found myself working at [Walt Disney Feature Animation](https://www.disneyanimation.com) (as it was called at the time), helping to make their